MCT-master/MCT4024-MCT4025/Workshop9/README.md

 pip install python-osc
 ```

-- In Pure Data, install the [mrpeach](https://github.com/pd-externals/mrpeach) library from the "Find Externals".
+- In Pure Data, install the [mrpeach](https://github.com/pd-externals/mrpeach) library from the "Find Externals" tab.

+**NB!** It's important that we have the 32-bit version of PD vanilla, not the 64-bit version.

 # Workshop Examples